The Freezing and Storage of Meat

 - Berry, B. W., and Leddy, K. F..
 1989.
 Meat Freezing: A Source Book.
 Elsevier.

 - Roos, Y. H., Drusch, S..
 2016.
 Phase Transitions in Foods.
 Elsevier.

 Understanding the importance of setting shelf-life parameters is probably one of the most important aspects of food production.
 It involves every aspect of food quality and factors impacting on it reach back from the production of the animal, through the slaughtering process and processing.
-The effect of freezing on shelf life of stored food is critical.
+The effect of freezing on the shelf life of stored food is critical.
 This article is only an introduction to what is a complex subject matter, worthy of detailed study.

 I have heard countless stories of companies, especially startups, who build up unimaginable stockpiles of frozen meat with the hope that they will one day have time to get back to it and work it away.
-One day never comes and it change into a disaster.
+One day never comes and it changes into a disaster.
 The complexity of running a meat factory is unimaginable.
 Stories abound from across Africa, including South Africa, South America and East and Western Europe.
-Meat processing is a setting where margins are are always under pressure and where one can not afford to take your eye off the ball for a moment, it is very easy to understand how it happens.
+Meat processing is a setting where margins are always under pressure and where one cannot afford to take your eye off the ball for a moment, it is very easy to understand how it happens.

 A skilled butcher will be able to make a plan with this meat and work it away, but it will not be easy.
-The best straight forward answer is to dispose of it.
+The best straightforward answer is to dispose of it.
 If you are caught in such a poison, call me! 🙂

 Avacta Blog.
 2015.
 Are you freezing or degrading your proteins?

 Berry, B. W., Leddy, K. F..
 1989.
 Meat Freezing: A Source Book.
 Elsevier.

 Eskin, N. A. M., Henderson, H. M., Townsend, R. J..
 1971.
 Biochemistry of Foods.
 Academic Press.